porphyrin/flexible-jekyll/_posts/2019-02-07-leading-great-meetings.markdown

 faulty conclusions.

 It's incredibly important to present this information in a way that maximizes the chances that people hear it.
-For this reason I recommend **dedicating a entire slide to detailing the warnings and assumptions implicit in the analysis, without anything else that might distract.**
+For this reason I recommend **dedicating an entire slide to detailing the warnings and assumptions implicit in the analysis, without anything else that might distract.**